osamu620/JPEGenc/README.md

 # JPEGenc
-A naive implementation of JPEG-1 jpeg_encoder in C++17
+An implementation of JPEG-1 Encoder in C++ with SIMD optimization

-- with SIMD optimization (can be off by commenting a single line out.
-Currently only ARM NEON us supported)
+- For SIMD optimization, [google highway](https://github.com/google/highway) has been used.